 Important contemporary trials have evaluated the impact of ALND versus adjuvant RT in these patients.
 Surgically relevant aspects of these trials are reviewed below.
 Other discussions of these and other trials are covered separately.
-(See "Adjuvant radiation therapy for women with newly diagnosed, non-metastatic breast cancer", section on 'Approach to patients with pathologically involved regional lymph nodes'.)
+(See "Adjuvant radiation therapy for women with newly diagnosed, non-metastatic breast cancer".)

 ACOSOG Z-0011 trial — The American College of Surgeons Oncology Group (ACOSOG) study Z0011 (ACOSOG Z-0011) trial was designed to address the need for completion ALND for patients with T1 or T2 tumors that were clinically node-negative and had fewer than three positive sentinel nodes; all patients were treated with radiation to the breast [2,79,80].
 SLNB alone resulted in:

 ●No significant difference in five-year overall survival compared with SLNB followed by an ALND (91.9 versus 92.5 percent, respectively; hazard ratio [HR] 0.79, 90% CI 0.56-1.10)